Fact-Augmented Lookahead Planning for LLM Agents: CONCLUSION

 \textbf{Can LWM-Planner scale better with increasing state-action space?} To investigate this we used our procedurally generated TextFrozenLake environments to generate environments of increasing board size, and hence state-action space.
 We tabulate these results for all the benchmarks in \Cref{tab:increasingstateactionspace}.
 Interestingly, LWM-Planner achieves the highest normalised cumulative return, and crucially, as the state-action space increases, the other baselines degrade; whereas LWM-Planner is still able to online-learn and solve the environment.
 This verifies that the combination of both having the fact extraction and compression, plus the ability to forward plan, is crucial, and provides an effective in-context online learning method to learn the minimal fact representations of the environment, in this case, where the holes are to solve the environment optimally.

-\section{Conclusion}
+\section{CONCLUSION}

-We introduced an LLM agent framework, the LWM-Planner, that improves its planning and decision-making capabilities through online, in-context learning.
-The agent extracts atomic facts from its episodic experiences and uses these facts to augment the prompts for its core LLM-driven components: action proposal, latent world model simulation, and state-value estimation.
-Planning is conducted via a recursive lookahead search that leverages these LLM functionalities.
+Compact, experience-derived facts can make test-time lookahead more useful for LLM agents in partially observable, multi-step environments.
+LWM-Planner implements this idea by extracting atomic facts from episodic experience and using them to augment action proposal, latent world model simulation, and state-value estimation within a recursive lookahead search.

-Our approach allows the agent to distill crucial knowledge from its interactions and apply it to future reasoning, leading to more accurate simulations and value assessments within its lookahead search.
-This occurs without any LLM fine-tuning, relying entirely on the power of in-context learning augmented by dynamically generated facts.
-We provided a theoretical motivation for this fact-based approach, linking agent performance to the quality of the learned factual abstraction and the LLM's simulation fidelity.
+Our approach allows the agent to distill missing task information from interaction and feed it back into future reasoning, leading to more accurate simulations and value assessments within its lookahead search.
+This occurs without any LLM fine-tuning, relying entirely on in-context learning augmented by dynamically generated facts.
+We provided a theoretical motivation for this fact-based approach, linking agent performance to the quality of the learned factual abstraction and the fidelity of fact-conditioned simulation.

-Empirical evaluations on ALFWorld tasks suggest that the LWM-Planner can effectively learn from experience, leading to improved success rates and more optimal behavior over time compared to baselines that lack this focused fact-learning mechanism or deep lookahead.
-The key lies in providing the LLM with the specific, missing pieces of information (atomic facts) it needs to better ground its powerful generative and reasoning capabilities in the context of the current task.
+Across our benchmark suite, empirical evaluations show that LWM-Planner learns from experience and improves cumulative return over baselines that lack this focused fact-learning mechanism or grounded lookahead.
+The key lies in providing the LLM with the specific, missing pieces of information (atomic facts) it needs to better ground its generative and reasoning capabilities in the context of the current task.
+More broadly, these results suggest that a small learned symbolic memory can serve as an effective interface between in-context experience and test-time planning.

 Future work includes exploring more sophisticated fact extraction and management techniques, such as leveraging insights from causal discovery to identify truly influential facts; dynamically adjusting search depth based on task complexity or uncertainty; and investigating methods for the agent to explicitly identify when its factual knowledge is insufficient and trigger targeted exploration.
 The LWM-Planner represents a step towards more robust, adaptive, and experience-grounded LLM agents for complex sequential decision-making.